Plus500 vs Pepperstone Comparison

 Tier-2 and tier-3 licenses are still important in evaluating the overall trustworthiness of forex brokers.
 As far as tier-2 licenses go, Plus500 is CySEC Authorised (Cyprus), ISA Authorised (Israel) and FSCA Authorised (South Africa), while Pepperstone is CySEC Authorised (Cyprus) and DFSA / Central Bank Authorised (UAE)., neither have CBRC Authorised (China), SEBI Authorised (India), CBR Authorised (Russia) and SEC Authorised (Thailand).
 When comparing tier-3 licenses Plus500 is none, while Pepperstone is SCB Authorised (Bahamas)., neither have IFSC Authorised (Belize), BMA Authorised (Bermuda), FSC Authorised (British Virgin Islands), CIMA Authorised (Cayman Islands), FSC Authorised (Mauritius) and VFSC Authorised (Vanuatu).

 Which broker offers more trading platforms?

-For trading platforms Pepperstone supports a Desktop Platform (Windows), cTrader and DupliTrade, whereas Plus500 supports a Proprietary Platform.
-Both do not have ZuluTrade.
+For trading platforms Plus500 supports a Proprietary Platform, whereas Pepperstone supports a Desktop Platform (Windows), cTrader and DupliTrade., neither have ZuluTrade

 Does Plus500 offer MetaTrader?
 Does Pepperstone offer MetaTrader?

-For MetaTrader Pepperstone provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5), while Plus500 provides neither of these.
+For MetaTrader Plus500 provides neither of these, while Pepperstone provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.